riganti/dotvvm-docs/Pages/concepts/control-development/overview.md

 The control may need to bring some scripts or even CSS styles with it, or may provide special behavior when it comes to validation, and so on.
 You can  pack such control into a NuGet package and reuse it in many projects.

+## Composite controls

+Composite controls are a new type of declaring controls that tries to make the entire process simpler.
+The composite control is defined by a _function_ which returns the control tree - a hierarchy of HTML elements or other DotVVM components, and provides an easy way to declare control properties and pass them to its children.

+See the [Composite controls](composite-controls) chapter for more info.

 ## Commercial controls

 You don't need to write all controls yourself.
 We have created several packs of commercial controls which can save much time: